Selston High School: Premises

-This school is a smaller than average secondary school but students have access to a full range of facilities.
-It has a Main Hall with a stage, tiered seating and sound desk, tennis and netball courts, a large playing field with running track and lots more.
-Students even have the use of Selston Leisure Centre and the public library, next door.
+The school has a Main Hall with a stage, tiered seating and sound desk, tennis and netball courts, a large playing field with running track and lots more.
+Students also have the use of Selston Leisure Centre and the public library next door.

 In the past, the state of the school was always upon the agenda of school council meetings since it had long been criticised by the students for the building's aged looks.
-However, the school made an effort to change the working environment for the students; they installed new carpets, new desks, renewed the furnishings in all the science rooms, turned Room One into a conference centre and created a high tech. visitors reception area.
+However, the school made an effort to change the working environment for the students; they installed new carpets, new desks, renewed the furnishings in all the science rooms, turned Room One into a conference centre and created a high tech visitors reception area.

-In recent years, classrooms have been updated and modified to reflect the changing science behind learning.
 The school offers many subjects to students, including Art & Design, Computer Science, Drama, French, Geography, History, PE, Photography, Spanish, Triple (Further) Science, BTEC Health & Social Care, City & Guilds Construction, WJEC Engineering, WJEC Hospitality & Catering, Music, OCR Sports Science, BTEC Travel & Tourism, and ORC IT.